InsultingPros/LazyKFWiki/docs/Workshop/Workshop_Tmpl.md

-Nice looking, laconic and contains all crucial info.
+Fancy, laconic and contains all crucial info:

+- What it does in few words.
+- Whitelist status.
+- Detailed technical info - package, class names, config files, specific settings.
+- Compatibility info.
+- Installation info for clients (because Workshop may and will [**fail**](../Workshop/Workshop_Issues.md)) / server admins.
+- Download links for admins / clients.
+- Credits and other links.

 I always use this template and it's slight variations for my uploads.
 Check [Weapon DLC Unlocker](https://steamcommunity.com/sharedfiles/filedetails/?id=834746972) for example.

 ![img](./../_media/workshop_tmpl_1.png ':size=300')
 ![img](./../_media/workshop_tmpl_2.png ':size=300')